 I feel like I remember paying barely anything for a giant plate of delicious ham, but I wish I paid attention to what I was charged now.
 There are a lot of reports online about the vendors putting heavy pieces of ham on your plate and charging you by the weight of it.
 I feel like I paid before they even cut mine, so I may have been in the clear but it is something you should watch out for.

 The one thing that I really did love about Old Town Square, besides the tasty ham, was the energy of the area.
-Most of the square is still the same historical buildings and sculptures from a far away past.
-If you can just tune out all of the selfie stick wielding tourists for a minute, this is one of those areas that you can sit back and picture a place from long ago.
+Most of the square is still the same historic buildings and sculptures from a faraway past.
+If you can just tune out all of the selfie stick-wielding tourists for a minute, this is one of those areas that you can sit back and picture a place from long ago.
 It’s almost like you can step back into time here.

 Why I’m Coming Back Here – I want to go back for the Prague Christmas markets, especially the one in Old Town Square.
 If any of you have been there, please tell me how great it is in the comments 🙂

 Seriously, only spend a minute or two there.
 It is really underwhelming and anticlimactic, but it is something you should see if you are near Old Town Square near a new hour.
 Every hour, on the hour, the clock “performs” for all of the onlookers.

 Basically, it is a giant cuckoo clock.
 The clock itself has a really cool design that I don’t fully understand to be perfectly honest.
 During the “performance” the death skeleton rings it’s bell while the 12 Apostles pass by in the windows above the clock.
 All of these characters are statutes/puppets FYI.

 I do want to point out that I do realize the significance of this clock’s history.
 I find it simply incredible that the clock was actually built in the 1400’s and still runs to this day.
 There was even near-scare where it was almost destroyed in WWII from a Nazi fire, but the locals banded together to save it.